pydemia/docker/kubernetes/nvidia_jetson_nano/README.md

 ##### On WORKER:

-On all the remaining nodes in your cluster, set them up to sync clocks with the node which was designated as the main time server in the cluster.
+On all the remaining nodes in your cluster,
+set them up to sync clocks with the node which was designated as the main time server in the cluster.

-*Declare the pool's domain name with a `pool` command (and not `server`)*
+* Declare the pool's domain name with a `pool` command (and not `server`)*

+`/etc/ntp.conf`
 ```diff
 -server <main time server> iburst
 +pool <main time server> iburst